Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 The labor market is represented by the following equations: Supply: $$w = 10 + 0.2*L$$ Demand: $$w =

-Effects of Demographic Changes on Labor Supply
+Effect of Wage Changes on Labor Hiring Decisions

 Efficiency Analysis in Factor Markets with Subsidies